programs and services

 Dayton Children’s offers comprehensive specialty care for children with permanent hearing loss.

 Pediatric ENT specialist Dr. Ankur Patel established the Hearing Loss Clinic at Dayton Children’s.
-He works with other specialists who include pediatric audiologists, developmental pediatrics specialists and speech/language pathologists are essential members of our team.
+He works with specialists including pediatric audiologists, developmental pediatrics specialists and speech/language pathologists to offer patients a comprehensive approach to hearing loss.
 Together, they offer:

 - Complete evaluation and care for hearing loss